tashifkhan/JIIT-placement-alerts/README.md

 - `/start` - Register for job posting notifications
 - `/stop` - Unsubscribe from notifications
 - `/status` - Check your subscription status
+- `/stats` - Gives you placement Statistics
+- `/web` - Gives you the links of all the JIIT Tools

 **Live Bot:** [https://t.me/SupersetNotificationBot](https://t.me/SupersetNotificationBot)